Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/MULTITENANCY/ANALYSIS.md

 The real problems emerge when that single, massive topic is consumed by various downstream applications, including sink connectors.
 If all of the instances' data is in one topic and every instance-based consumer is interested in (or more aptly, allowed access to) only a small subset of that data, they will each have to read **all** of the data and filter out a majority of it.
 This results in wasted CPU cycles, network bandwidth, and increased latency for processing.
 These characteristics may also limit the effectiveness of topic partitioning for scalability using consumer groups.

 As discussed above, it might make sense to combine all data into a single topic for ingestion to a shared OpenSearch instance but for an architecture striving to provide streaming consumption by 3rd party consumers with instance-based access, this is not ideal.
 Given the sensitivity of student data and the FERPA compliance goal of strong per-instance segregation, an approach based exclusively on a shared topic is not recommended.

+## Kafka Connect

+The choice of relational database engine (PostgreSQL or SQL Server) and the database multitenancy strategy (database/schema/row-level segregation) both have a strong influence on how Debezium and Kafka Connect must be configured to accurately capture, route, and sink tenant/instance-specific data into OpenSearch.

+For PostgreSQL, the Debezium connector uses a replication slot that is scoped to a single database.
+This means it cannot span multiple databases.
+It's important to understand that connectors in Kafka Connect are logical configurations—they do not correspond to operating system processes or heavy services.
+Each connector is broken down into tasks that are distributed across the Kafka Connect cluster workers.

+In contrast, Debezium's integration with SQL Server does not have the same connector-per-database limitation.
+The connector relies on CDC tables created within each SQL Server database and can be configured to process changes from multiple databases on the same server.
+Therefore, the minimum number of connectors required is tied to the number of SQL Server instances being monitored, not the number of databases.

+Operationally, the main concern is not the number of connectors but the management of the Kafka Connect cluster itself.
+Factors such as worker capacity, scaling, and fault tolerance are more critical.
+While strategies like database-per-instance or schema-per-instance can influence connector counts, they should not be overstated as the primary factor in overall manageability.
+The real scaling challenges are at the Kafka Connect cluster level.

 ## OpenSearch